Technology is a key driver in the evolution of supply chain management.

 Accurate tracking in the new supply chain

 Supply chains are long and convoluted.
 Because of this, information often gets lost along the way.
-Measurements become incorrect or product completely disappears.
+Measurements are incorrect or product completely disappears.

 Let’s say that your company mines minerals.
 A specific amount leaves the mine.
 However, when the product arrives at the end point, it’s different.
 As a result of the chain’s complexity, it is difficult to discern where, exactly, it became incorrect.

 Blockchain is ideal for situations like these.
-It’s permanent, tamper-proof and decentralised.
-This means that you can:
+This is because it’s permanent, tamper-proof and decentralised.
+Therefore, you can:

 - look at the supply chain